Find Trade Colleges

 Gainesville, FL

 With a ranking of #6, University of Florida did quite well on this year’s most popular schools for health sciences & services students working on their bachelor’s degree.
-Located in the medium-sized city of Gainesville, UF is a public college with a fairly large student population.
+Located in the midsize city of Gainesville, UF is a public school with a very large student population.

 About 87% of the students majoring in health science at the school are women while 13% are male.